 The Service Desk supports recent versions of listed operating systems and software that are compatible with services and systems unless a particular version is specified in the list.

 Any software, hardware, and technology not listed below are considered to be outside the scope of the Service Desk support parameters.
-This does not necessarily mean other software, hardware and technology are "banned" or "not recommended."
+This does not necessarily mean other software, hardware and technology are banned or not recommended.
 This simply signifies that the Service Desk cannot provide assistance with every technology.
+Below is a list of services and systems supported by the Service Desk.

 The Service Desk will help all individuals authorized to use these systems with any problems involving access to the systems.
 System usage questions may be referred to specific support staff for that system or on-line documentation.